GoldsteinE/gh-blog/tlsign/README.md

 The idea is very simple: most websites support HTTPS.
 If you just record all the data sent between you and the website, you can then replay this record and so verify that the page was really served by this site.
-This approach works around a need to actually implement TLS, which I was very reluctant to do, because it’s famously complicated.
-We just record bytes and then reuse these bytes, no TLS understanding needed.
+This approach works around a need to actually implement TLS, which I was very reluctant to do because it’s famously complicated.
+We just record some bytes and then reuse these bytes, no TLS understanding needed.

 There’s one problem with this approach: it requires TLS implementation to be deterministic, which it normally isn’t.
 TLS uses a lot of random data, so we can’t just record `curl https://example.com` and then feed `curl` recorded data: it (or, rather, OpenSSL it uses to speak TLS) will generate new random numbers, so TLS will break.

+(This post is partly a chronicle of my failures; if you just want to read the final solution skip to [Why not just wrap curl?](#why-not-just-wrap-curl), and if you only want to see the conclusion, skip to [Results and future work](#results-and-future-work)).

 ## Whatever, let’s just configure rustls so it uses our random numbers